philc/book-notes/slack - tom demarco.md

     * "She's available to do stuff that you or your people find you need to have done.
 That's part of what's so great about Sylvia: when something comes up, she can usually get cracking on it right away."
   * You can keep a whole work force busy (fully utilized) if you allow work to buffer at each point in the network (on each person's desk, or on each team's backlog).
-This has the effect of reducing the velocity of tasks through the system.
+This has the downside of reducing the velocity of tasks through the system.
 * The myth of fungible resources (chap 3)
   * A common strategy in restructuring is to allocate people into a pool so their partial time can be finely